Spacer

 A criminal DUI defense lawyer also will remind jurors that in cases involving circumstantial evidence where there are two reasonable views, the jury must accept the view that points to innocence.
 An experienced California DUI defense attorney will use this reminder to cast doubt on every possible aspect of the prosecution's case.
 For example, if the arresting officer testified that the defendant performed poorly on a field sobriety test because he or she was intoxicated, and the defense introduced evidence that the physical problem stemmed from an injury, the jury must accept the explanation that points to the defendant's innocence.

 Closing arguments also provide defense lawyer with an opportunity to point out holes in the prosecutor's case and stress alternative explanations presented by the defense.
-The DUI defense attorney will remind the jurors of the testimony of the defense expert, or any alibi witnesses.
+The DUI defense attorney will remind the jurors of the testimony of the DUI defense expert, or any alibi witnesses.
 Finally, criminal DUI defense lawyer will urge the jury to remember the oath they took to follow the law, and the jury instructions.

 Criminal defense attorney's closing argument is most effective if the DUI defense attorney has made a connection with jurors and gained their trust.
 This process begins long before closing arguments - a skilled criminal defense lawyer begins reaches out to jurors during jury selection, and builds on that connection throughout the trial.